NezraDev/SimpleLogin/README.md

 #This is a Simple Login Interface, It doesn't have any functional features
-I am just beginning exploring WEB DEVELOPMENT
+I just started  exploring WEB DEVELOPMENT